elmbridge/curriculum/Choose Your Own Emoji.md

         (List.map (\emoji -> renderKey emoji) EmojiConverter.supportedEmojis)
 ```

 It's worth taking a moment to explain what `List.map` is doing.
 Much like `Array.prototype.map` in JavaScript, `List.map` takes a function and list, calling the function on each element on the list and returning a list of the produced values.
-The `(\... -> ...)` syntax is how you define an **anonymous function** in elm.
+The `(\... -> ...)` syntax is how you define an **anonymous function** in Elm.

 If you want to learn more, the `List` module is thoroughly documented on [package.elmlang.org](http://package.elm-lang.org/packages/elm-lang/core/latest/List).
-The site is a great resource if you want to learn more about the public API for available elm packages and core modules.
+The site is a great resource if you want to learn more about the public API for available Elm packages and core modules.

 Now, it's your turn!
 Add the new markup to `View.view`, with the `renderKeys` and `renderKey` helper methods.
 If you get stuck, you can see [a completed version of this step here](https://github.com/elmbridge/elmoji-translator/releases/tag/release-4-part-1).